 - Faraday’s law is the fundamental rule to explain the rule magnetic field in different electrical circuitry.

-- In almost each and every electrical machine either ac machines like an induction motor, induction generator, synchronous motor, synchronous generator, or dc machines as dc motor, dc generator or transformer also follows the Faraday’s law of electromagnetic induction.
+- In almost every electrical machine either ac machines like an induction motor, induction generator, synchronous motor, synchronous generator, or dc machines as dc motors, dc generators or transformers also follow Faraday’s law of electromagnetic induction.

-- For a practical understanding of Faraday’s law, we perform an experiment.
+- For a practical understanding of Faraday’s law, we experiment.

-- In the given figure you can observe that there are a bar magnet and galvanometer, we move this bar magnet and see its flux variation and current production in the galvanometer.
+- In the given figure you can observe that there is a bar magnet and a galvanometer, we move this bar magnet and see its flux variation and current production in the galvanometer.

-- In the second figure that is denoted that (b) there is some value of current at the galvanometer it due to movement of magnet in this case magnet is moving is in a left direction.
+- In the second figure that is denoted that (b) there is some value of current at the galvanometer it due to the movement of magnet in this case magnet is moving is in the left direction.

 - From this experiment we can see the practical implementation of Faraday’s Law, when there is variation in flux then the voltage is induced then there is no variation in flux there is no emf induced.